-\mysubsubsection{Input similarity} Frames of speech signals or video data can exhibit high similarity spatially or temporally.
+\mysubsubsection{Input similarity} Audio or video frames can contain high similarity spatially or temporally.
 This is because a speech signal can be quasi-stationary for a short interval.
-Moreover, successive executions of DNNs process overlapping windows of frames for extracting the context information \cite{riera2018computation}.
-Similarly, feature maps in DNNs for computational imaging can exhibit high spatial correlation \cite{mahmoud2018diffy}.
-The high similarity of inputs enables only storing unique input values and reusing the computations along with a differential processing of non-similar data.
+Also, successive executions of DNNs process overlapping windows of audio frames for context extraction \cite{riera2018computation}.
+Feature maps for CNNs exhibit high spatial correlation \cite{mahmoud2018diffy}.
+High input similarity enables only storing unique values and reusing computations by \emph{differential computing} over non-similar data.

-For example, Riera et al. \cite{riera2018computation} have shown that after uniform linear quantization of input tensors of different DNNs (e.g., C3D \cite{tran2015c3d}, EESEN \cite{miao2015eesen}, CNN for self-driving cars \cite{bojarski2016end}), on average 61\% of input activations are same as previous DNN execution and 66\% of the computations can be avoided.
-Their accelerator \cite{riera2018computation} maintains centroids of quantized inputs ($c_i^p$) along with the quantized index ($idx_i^p$) of the corresponding centroid (i.e., shared value) for each input element.
-Then, during processing subsequent frames, it process frames layer-wise with differential computing.
-For example, for each activation of an FC layer (of the new frame), it calculates the centroid ($c_i$) and index ($idx_i$) for quantization and then compares it to the memoized centroid ($c_i^p$ = $centroid(idx_i^p)$).
-If the difference ($d_i$) is zero, then the next activation is processed while reusing the output from the previous execution.
-Otherwise, index in the buffer is updated with the new value ($idx_i$) and new values for output activations are computed by executing multiplications of the difference value ($d_i$) with corresponding weights ($W_{io}$) on 128 multipliers.
-Then, 128 adders can add partial outputs from multipliers with the previously computed output activations.
-Finally, updated outputs are written back to the on-chip output buffer.
-For processing all input activations with the differential computing, the calculation of output activations can be visualized as: $z_{o}^{'}$ = ($z_o$) + $\sum_{i=1}^{K}$ $((c_i - c_i^p) * W_{io})$.
+Riera et al. \cite{riera2018computation} showed that after uniform linear quantization of inputs of DNNs (e.g., C3D \cite{tran2015c3d}, EESEN \cite{miao2015eesen}, CNN for self-driving cars \cite{bojarski2016end}), about 61\% of input activations are the same as previous execution, and 66\% computations can be avoided.
+Their accelerator maintains centroids of quantized inputs and the index corresponding to each input element.
+Then, consecutive frames are processed layer-wise with differential computing.
+For example, for each activation of an FC layer (of a new frame), the accelerator calculates centroid and index, and then it compares calculated centroid to memoized centroid.
+If the difference is zero, then output from the previous execution is reused, and the next activation is processed.
+Otherwise, a new value of the index is updated in the buffer, and new values for output activations are computed by accumulating multiplications of weights with the difference.